transloadit/uppy/website/src/docs/instagram.md

 ## Options

-The Instagram plugin has the following configurable options:
+The `@uppy/instagram` plugin has the following configurable options:

 ```js
 uppy.use(Instagram, {